Creative Commons License

 The objectives of this report on the tidal marsh are threefold: 1) to evaluate the health of the tidal marsh by comparing existing and new data in Philbrick’s Pond with conditions found in the Little River tidal marsh just to the south; 2) characterize the relative benefits to the tidal marsh for the hydraulic alternatives evaluated by the hydrologic modeling; and 3) recommend management actions to restore marsh health using small scale drainage improvements (also known as runneling).

 Jackson Estuarine Laboratory

 Burdick, David M.; Peter, Chris; and Moore, Gregg, "Wetlands Evaluation for Philbrick's Pond Marsh Drainage Evaluation North Hampton, NH" (2018).
-Natural Resources and the Environment Scholarship.
+Natural Resources & the Environment.
 133.